segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/jquery.hotkeys/README.md

 If you want to use more than one modifier (e.g. `alt+ctrl+z`) you should define them by an alphabetical order e.g. alt+ctrl+shift

 Hotkeys aren't tracked if you're inside of an input element (unless you explicitly bind the hotkey directly to the input).
-This helps to avoid conflict with normal user typing.
+This helps to avoid conflict with normal client typing.

 You can use namespacing by adding a suffix to the event type (e.g. `keyup.toggle`)

 ## Hotkeys within inputs

-Hotkeys aren't tracked if the user is focused within an input element or any element that has `contenteditable="true"` unless you bind the hotkey directly to the element.
-This helps to avoid conflict with normal user typing.
+Hotkeys aren't tracked if the client is focused within an input element or any element that has `contenteditable="true"` unless you bind the hotkey directly to the element.
+This helps to avoid conflict with normal client typing.
 If you don't want this, you can change the booleans of the following to suit:

  * `jQuery.hotkeys.options.filterInputAcceptingElements`